CloudNativeEntrepreneur/example-hasura/README.md

 It's worth noting that you could port-forward any psql db running in any kubernetes cluster.
 It does not have to be the local-dev-cluster, or the example-readmodel db, however, development being simple is important, and hence I've preconfigured this solution for development purposes.

+# FAQ

+## YOUR SECRET IS EXPOSED

+Yes, I know.

+It'll only work in the local development cluster - this is part of an example that contains several moving parts, so I just generated some random secrets where they were needed and preconfigured things accordingly so you can just run it locally and everything will work.

+Don't use these proconfigured values in production.
+I typically use ExternalSecrets in prod.